videosdk-live/videosdk-docs/docs/guide/standard-live-streaming-api-sdk/features/get-live-stream-details.md

 slug: get-live-stream-details
 ---

+# Live Stream - Get Live Stream Details

-This guide will provide an overview of retrieving particular live stream details using live stream id, which we have created in [Create New Live Stream](/docs/guide/standard-live-streaming/features/create-live-stream).
+This guide will provide an overview of retrieving particular live stream details using live stream id, which we have created in [Create New Live Stream](/docs/guide/standard-live-streaming-api-sdk/features/create-new-live-stream).

 ### Query Params